polterguy/system42/components/common-widgets/tree/README.md

 Notice, if you right click an item, and choose _"Open in new tab"_ for instance, then the URL opened, will unroll the TreeView, to whatever item you choose.
 This is due to the *[crawl]* parameter being set to true.
-This works by adding an HTTP GET parameter to the current URL, which contains the IDs of every single item, separated by "|", necessary to toggle, to open up the tree, to the point you requested.
-This is done on the server, and hence makes the TreeView very _"SEO friendly"_, in addition to allowing your users to bookmark items.
+This works by adding an HTTP GET parameter to the current URL, which contains the IDs of every single item, separated by "|", necessary to toggle, in order to open up the tree, to the point you requested.
+This is done on the server, and hence makes the TreeView very SEO friendly.
+In addition it allows your users to bookmark items.
 If you wish to override the name of the HTTP GET parameter used for this operation, you can do so with the *[crawl-get-name]* argument while creating your tree.

 You can also add your own item root CSS class for your items.
-In the above example, we add the class _"tree-leaf"_, which removes the expand icon on items, through the *[_class]* argument on each item inside of your *[items]* collection.
+In the above example, we add the class _"tree-leaf"_, which removes the expand icon on items, through the *[class]* argument on each item inside of your *[items]* collection.
 In our next example we will see this more accurately, using a bunch of statically loaded items.

 The *[items]* collection, are your initial items for when the widget is created.
 If wish, you can supply an initial set of *[items]*, that have children items themselves, such as this example shows you.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   class:col-xs-12
   widgets